SEFLab/SEFLab-Experiments/README.md

 The tools for running experiments have to be as lightweight as possible in order to reduce interference with the system under test as much as possible.
+This package contains tools written in Python 2.7, Bash and C.

 The main functionalities provided are:
 - measurement synchronization pulses: